 4. Sacroiliac Joint Dysfunction

 The sacroiliac joint connects the spine to the pelvis.
 When this joint becomes inflamed or misaligned, it can lead to pain localized on one side of the lower back, often radiating into the buttocks.
-Sacroiliac joint dysfunction can be caused by trauma, pregnancy, or uneven leg lengths, leading to a sharp or aching pain on the left side above the buttocks.
+Trauma, pregnancy, or uneven leg lengths can lead to sacroiliac joint dysfunction, which causes sharp or aching pain above the buttocks on the left side.

 5. Piriformis Syndrome